 A site visit was required to verify assumptions in the baseline.
 Additional information was required to complete the validation, which was obtained through telephone, e-mail and face-to-face interviews with the project developers and their consultants.
 These were performed by local assessor from the SGS Brazil.
-The results of the site visit carried out in SHP Canoa Quebrada on 30th March, 2006 are summarized in Annex 6 to this report.
+The results of the site visit carried out on 30th March, 2006 are summarized in Annex 6 to this report.